andr-nau/anagrams-languages-compare/README.md

 	- FR      - ~336k words.
 	- FR_small - ~209k words.

-2. Word lists (dictionaries) were divided into sets of words of equal length.
+2. All Word lists (dictionaries) has been divided into sets of words of equal length.
 To equalize results for different dictionaries sizes (for different languages), I recalculated results in % of overall number of words in dictionary.
 All languages show similar results in %, so it seems good representation.

 	![Output figure](https://github.com/andr-nau/anagrams-lang-compare/blob/master/words_percent.png "words in %")

-3. Next, actually, - finding of anagrams for different languages.
-Also using sets of words of equal length.
-Number of anagrams for each "equal length words" set, absolute values:
+3. Main step - finding of anagrams for different languages.
+Anagrams also divided by sets of words of equal length.
+Next Figure shows number of anagrams for each "equal length words" set (in absolute values):

 	![Output figure](https://github.com/andr-nau/anagrams-lang-compare/blob/master/anagrams.png "anagrams")

-	And number of anagrams for each "equal length words" set, recalculated in % of length of each set:
+	Next picture presents number of anagrams for each "equal length words" set, but recalculated in % of length of each set:

 	![Output figure](https://github.com/andr-nau/anagrams-lang-compare/blob/master/anagrams_percent.png "anagrams in %")